indeliblecanopus/indeliblecanopus.github.io/projects/album-translate-for-spotify/index.md

 `Translate` feature is supposed to be utilized when users need to translate all track names for a given album and display them in the add-on user GUI.
 You only need to insert an album URL in the translate field and click the `Translate` button to display results.

-This function utilizes Google Translate service which, so corresponding daily quota limits apply as listed [here](https://developers.google.com/apps-script/guides/services/quotas){:target="_blank"}.
-Add-on tries to minimize translate calls by concatenating track names per album, however, sometimes this does not yield correct results and the add-on reverts back to translating each track name in the album one by one.
+This function utilizes Google Translate service for which  corresponding daily quotas apply as listed [here](https://developers.google.com/apps-script/guides/services/quotas){:target="_blank"}.
+Add-on tries to minimize translate service calls by concatenating track names from the album, however, occassionally, this does not yield correct results and the add-on reverts back to translating each track name one by one, hence consuming a single quota per track.

 **Note**: Currently, this feature is set to target only English translation.